A common question that seems to pop up from Yeti Rambler users is whether it can be put in the freezer or not.

 Stainless steel is vulnerable to damage as fluids expand when they freeze inside it.
 This expansion (as mentioned earlier) can cause deformities and warping of the steel.

-There are lots of other brands (CamelBak for example) who agree with Yeti and tell users not to freeze their products.
+There are lots of other brands (CamelBak, for example) that agree with Yeti and tell users not to freeze their products.

 Yeti tumblers are perfectly fine to put in the fridge.